ahrampy/tower-time/README.md

 [Tower Time Live](https://towertime.herokuapp.com/)

 Build, upgrade, and sell towers to create a maze for enemies, and stop them from reaching the red square!
-Every wave, 20 more enemies, led by a fearsome boss, try to get from one side of the board to the other, and will always find the quickest path there.
-If you're starting to feel safe, don't worry, every tenth level the game gets harder, so stay on your toes and keep those towers upgraded and well positioned.
-If you misplaced or want to reposition a tower, you can sell it back at full price, unless it has already upgraded, in which case you can sell it for the last upgrade price.
-If you're tired of clicking around on tower and upgrade buttons, use hotkeys!
-If you have any feedback, please add an issue or send me a message here: [ahrampy.com]( https://www.ahrampy.com).
+Every wave, 20 more enemies, led by a fearsome boss, try to get from one side of the board to the other, and will always find the quickest path there, but don't let them!
+If you have any feedback, please add an issue and I'll get back to you as soon as I can.
 Thanks for taking a look, and I hope you enjoy the game!

 ## Technologies